pulumi/docs/content/blog/lambdas-as-lambdas-the-magic-of-simple-serverless-functions/index.md

 ---
 title: "Lambdas as Lambdas: The magic of simple serverless Functions"
+date: "2018-10-10"
+meta_desc: "Infrastructure as code using real languages instead of YAML or DSLs.
+See how with Pulumi, serverless programming becomes simpler on AWS Lambda, Azure Functions, and GCP Cloud Functions."
+meta_image: "closure.png"
 authors: ["cyrus-najmabadi"]
 tags: ["Serverless","TypeScript"]
-meta_desc: "Infrastructure as code using real languages instead of YAML or DSLs.
-See how Pulumi makes serverless programming becomes simpler on AWS Lambda, Azure Function, and GCP Cloud Function."
-date: "2018-10-10"

-meta_image: "closure.png"
 ---

 Pulumi's approach to infrastructure as code uses real languages instead